FAQ – Frequently Asked Questions

 Should stones be set before plating?

 Most stones should be set before plating.
 However, PERIDOT, CORAL, SHELL, PEARL, HEMATITE, LAPIS LAZULI, MALACHITE, TURQUOISE, and some other softer stones do not always withstand the chemicals involved in our processing.
 The foil on foil-back type stones will come off during plating.
 Thermal shock can result in cracks in some types of stones, especially larger ones.
 We will run a test sample of a suspect type of stone at your request.
 Make sure all stones are securely set to avoid loss during processing.
+Red Sky will not be responsible for lost and/or damaged stones.

 Should component parts be glued together before plating?